Ed94/gencpp/Readme.md

   * Most likely at least Incremental could possibly be removed in favor of just using the parse constructors.
   * Possible merits are ergonomics for very dynamic generation or performance reasons.
   * They'll most likely stay until its evident that they are not necessary.
-* Review memory handling for the AST, specifically relating to:
-  * Giving type asts a dedicated memory arenas.
-  * Giving specifier definitions a dedicated memory arenas and hashtable lookup.
-  * Possibly adding a dedicated block allocator for the dynamic arrays of AST::Entires.